 The following list of patient rights is not intended to be all inclusive.
-Patients receiving care at our center have a right to:
+Patients receiving care at our general surgery center have a right to:

 - Be treated with respect, consideration, and dignity.